 In addition to using these 3 basic elements, here are a few other things to keep in mind:

 White backgrounds on digital billboards can be very hard on viewers’ eyes, especially at night.
-Consider a dark background with lighter text.
+Consider a dark background with lighter text; viewers will appreciate it.

 Messages need to be clear, quick and to-the-point.
 Save your detailed descriptions, lists of services, phone numbers, etc. for your website, social media accounts and printed material.